SinewaveLaboratorium/SLGain/README.md

 ![License](https://img.shields.io/badge/license-Open%20Consultation%20Only-red) ![Platform](https://img.shields.io/badge/platform-Windows-green) ![Language](https://img.shields.io/badge/language-C++-orange)

-This repository contains the core logic and architectural source code for **SLGain**, a gain-staging VST plugin.

 > ⚠️ **Licensing Notice:** This project is **Source Available** for professional evaluation and portfolio review purposes only.
 It is not an Open Source project.
 Graphical assets, compiled binaries, and third-party framework dependencies have been excluded from this repository.
 Please refer to the `LICENSE` file for full terms.

 ## 🛠 Project Overview